juseljuk/IBM-DBA-VA-BAW-RPA/4-RPA/README.md

 **!!** **If you double-click a file it will run it.**  **!!** So, DO NOT run these unless told in these instructions.

-``You can edit the file by clicking it once and select edit from the top or right-click and select edit.``
+``You can edit the file by clicking it once and select edit from the top or right-click and select edit.`` Or right-click the file and select "Edit" from the pop-up menu.

 ![](./images/rpa_artifacts.png)